 The best way to prevent plastic from entering the water system through home appliances is to use products without disposable plastic.
 PVA is a great example of an unfortunate material substitution.
 These products trade the plastic jug for plastic PVA directly inside the pod or sheet, wrapping each load of laundry detergent in plastic.

 At Meliora Cleaning Products, “less plastic” and “plastic in a different form” aren’t good enough, because we know that we can do better.
 Our entire product line is single-use plastic-free, and most of our products are completely plastic-free.
 Our Laundry Powder is packaged in a paper and steel canister and comes with a stainless steel scoop.
 No hidden plastic liner, plastic scoop, or dissolvable plastic pods or sheets inside.
-When you run out of powder, you can save the can and refill it with low-waste refill bags.
+When you run out of powder, you can save the can and refill it with low-waste refills.

 When we know better, we do better.
 At Meliora Cleaning Products we will continue our journey of assessing all available ingredients and packaging materials to offer only the best for people and the planet.